 A horizontal geothermal field begins with long trenches below the frost line.
 Similar to a vertical geothermal field, U-shape pipes are used, but placed horizontally.
 The pipes lead back to a main pipeline that leads into the house.
 Another piping option for horizontal geothermal fields is a slinky loop, which gets its name due to looking like a slinky pulled apart horizontally.
 The slinky loop then leads back to a main line to lead to the heat pump in the home.

 Interested in renewable energy sources for your Metro Detroit home?
+Do you want to know about electrification for your home?
 Contact the Ecotelligent Homes team at 248-291-7815 to schedule an energy audit.